rgertenbach/Reshape/README.md

 ### Parameters
 **Table**

 Table is the range of the actual table (such as `A1:D5`)
+If the table has no headers you must include an empty row on the top of the Range.
+If that is not possible you can amend it by writing `{"", "", "", ""; <Range>}` where you provide as many comma separated empty strings as there are columns.

 **ID Columns**

 The ID Columns are the range of the headers identifying the the ID columns, i,e. the columns that are not pivoted.
 In the example above they would be "Region" and "Country" which can be supplied with either `A1:B1` or `{"Region"; "Country"}`.
+If a column header is blank (such as a dimension in a Pivot table it will automatically be given its 1-based numeric index as a header. (e.g. if the headers Region and Country are missing because you are melting a pivot table you can use `=MELT(A1:D5, {1,2}, "Quarter", "Revenue")`

 The ID columns parameter is **optional**, if a table only consists of columns of values that should be transformed into a table identifying the measure and giving the corresponding value then no ID columns exist and they thus do not need to be provided.